 Students are required to bring a laptop computer to the Governor's School to complete assignments requiring basic word processing, spreadsheet calculations, and online research.
-Virginia Tech supports both Mac and PC computers.
+Providing a laptop is the responsibility of the student, and VGSA does not provide access to laptops or other electronic devices.
+If students are bringing their school-issued laptop, they may need to work with their school to make sure they can accept and send emails, and access websites typically used for research.
 Also, please note the following:

-- There is Wi-Fi across campus, including in dorm rooms, classrooms, library, and most outdoor spaces. - Virginia Tech IT may not, under any circumstance, troubleshoot or assist students with any personal computer or software related issues.
+- There is Wi-Fi across campus, including in dorm rooms, classrooms, the library, and most outdoor spaces. - Virginia Tech IT may not, under any circumstances, troubleshoot or assist students with any personal computer or software-related issues.
 Please make sure that students are familiar with the technology that they bring to campus and have a plan in place for dealing with technical issues.